Using our advice

 Individuals usually self-manage their insulin use at home, and should be offered the opportunity to continue to self-manage whilst in inpatient settings.
 This can help to empower individuals to manage their insulin as they normally would, including linking administration to mealtimes.

-The presentation at time 1:19:20 of the webinar (at the end of this article) discusses the importance of insulin self-management for hospital inpatients.
+This 12-minute video discusses the importance of insulin self-management for hospital inpatients.

 This 14-minute podcast discusses some of the challenges and considerations for insulin safety in health and justice and secure settings, including the self-management of insulin.